-On Linux, -xanalyze=code needs to be specified along with -xannotate.
+On Oracle Linux, -xanalyze=code needs to be specified along with -xannotate.

-See the Oracle Solaris Studio Code Analyzer documentation for more information.
+See the Oracle Developer Studio 12.5: Code Analyzer User's Guide for more information.

 B.2.85 -xannotate[=yes|no]

 Create binaries that can later be used by the optimization and observability tools binopt(1), code-analyzer(1), discover(1), collect(1), and uncover(1).